 One key factor of leadership presence – and in turn of these famous figures — is that they command the attention of others almost effortlessly.

-People stop and notice, wanting to know what will they say or do next, they are captivating and easily draw us in with their humble confidence.
+People stop and notice, wanting to know what they say or do next, they are captivating and easily draw us in with their humble confidence.

 What Does Leadership Presence Look Like, Feel Like and Sound Like?